WordPress/gutenberg/packages/url/README.md

 <a name="getQueryArgs" href="#getQueryArgs">#</a> **getQueryArgs**

 Returns an object of query arguments of the given URL.
-Returns undefined if the given URL is not a valid URL or URL does not have non-empty querystring.
+If the given URL is invalid or has no querystring, an empty object is returned.

 _Usage_